wultra/powerauth-server/docs/Encrypting-Records-in-Database.md

 More problematic situation is changing the master encryption key.
 The server currently has no easy way to re-encrypt the records with the new key and hence the conversion must be performed using a custom database migration.

-**In case you lost the original master DB encryption key, there is no way to recover original data and your users will need to re-activate their mobile applications.**
+**In case you lose the original master DB encryption key, there is no way to recover original data and your users will need to re-activate their mobile applications.**